Auditory Signal Processing Laboratory

 This laboratory has a clinical audiometer used to determine threshold and a tympanometer used to assess middle-ear status.
 The laboratory includes two sound-treated booths and PCs for data-collection.
 The lab is also equipped with specialized hardware used for the measurement of electrophysiological responses, otoacoustic emissions, acoustic reflectance, speech perception and other psychoacoustic procedures.
 Custom-designed software for these measurements is installed in the PCs.

-The Auditory Signal Processing Lab is directed by Daniel M. Rasetshwane, Ph.D., and is supported by a grant from the National Institutes of Health, National Institute for Deafness and Communication Disorders (NIDCD) – grant number R03 DC013982.
+The Auditory Signal Processing Lab is directed by Stephen Neely, D.Sc., and is supported by a grant from the National Institutes of Health, National Institute for Deafness and Communication Disorders (NIDCD) – grant number R03 DC013982.
 Judy G. Kopun, M.A. and Sara Fultz, Au.D., research audiologists, are in charge of laboratory operations.
-The lab benefits from internal collaborations with
+The lab benefits from internal collaborations with Michael Gorga, Ph.D.,

 Walt Jesteadt, Ph.D. and